 The holders of an aggregate of 14,482,070 shares of our common stock, or their permitted transferees, are entitled to rights with respect to the registration of these shares under the Securities Act.
 Pursuant to the registration rights agreement, we filed a registration statement with the SEC, which was declared effective on July 21, 2015, to register the resale of 14,279,820 shares of our common stock, which represents substantially all of the 14,508,177 shares of our common stock that we had outstanding as of September 30, 2015.
-The shelf registration statement permits the resale of these shares at any time, subject to applicable lock-up restrictions contained in the registration rights agreement, which are described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights" for additional information.
+The shelf registration statement permits the resale of these shares at any time, subject to applicable lock-up restrictions contained in the registration rights agreement, which are described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights Agreement" section.
+See "Description of Capital Stock-Registration Rights" for additional information.